TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 And I carried on work.

 I repackaged everything I made for Your Fortress into a language called "Thing".
-That was the working title for a very strange low-code thing where everything was a "Thing".
+That was the working title for my very strange low-code thing where everything was a "Thing".

 It had all sorts of esoteric features like...